Insight into the Microscopic Structure of an AdS Black Hole from the Quantization: Abstract

 \section{Abstract}

 We explore the possible microscopic structure of a charged AdS black hole from the quantized viewpoint.
-A further study shows that somehow some black holes may not be ``black" from the view of quantization.
+A further study shows that some black holes cannot absorb ``energy quantum" under certain conditions from the view of quantization.
 By the quantization of the black hole horizon area, we show the relation between the number of quanta of area and the microscopic degrees of freedom of the black hole.
 We also interpret a latent heat of thermodynamical phase transition as a transition between the number of quanta of area of large black hole(LBH) and the number of quanta of area of small black hole(SBH) in the charged AdS black hole.
 Furthermore, the Ruppeiner scalar curvature connecting with the number of quanta of area is also shown.